intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Protocol Robustness {#robustness}

 The robustness principle has been hugely influential in shaping the design of the Internet.
-As stated in the IAB document on Architectural Principles of the Internet {{?RFC1958}}, the robustness principle advises to:
+As stated in the IAB document "Architectural Principles of the Internet" {{?RFC1958}}, the robustness principle advises to:

 {:quote}
 > Be strict when sending and tolerant when receiving.
 Implementations must